yapingw/yapingw.github.io/_pages/about.md

 I am a PhD candidate in econometrics at Universitat Pompeu Fabra (UPF) and Barcelona School of Economics (BSE), under the supervision of [Prof. Christian Brownlees](https://ctbrownlees.github.io/).

-My research interests include high-dimensional econometrics, factor models, and empirical finance.
+My primary research field is econometric theory, focusing on high-dimensional modeling, factor models, quantile regression, and forecasting techniques, with additional interests in machine learning and empirical finance.